 - near highly reflective surfaces such as snow or water

 - outside for extended periods (most of the day).

 In Victoria, the average UV is below 3 from May until August, making it a great time to roll up your sleeves and get some winter sun.
-Most people need between two and three hours of midday winter sun exposure spread over a week, to the face, arms, hands (or equivalent area of skin) to help with their vitamin D levels.
-People with naturally very dark skin may need three to six times this amount of exposure.
+Most people need between two and three hours of midday winter sun exposure spread over a week to help with their vitamin D levels.
+People with naturally very dark brown or black skin may need three to six times this amount of exposure.

 Watch this short video to find out how much sun you need to maintain healthy vitamin D levels in winter.

 September to April in Victoria

 Whenever UV levels reach 3 and above , the UV can cause damage, increasing your risk of skin cancer so sun protection is required.
 In Victoria, average UV levels are 3 and above from September through to April.
-Most Victorians require only a few minutes of mid-morning or mid-afternoon sun exposure to the face, arms, hands (or equivalent area of skin).
+Most Victorians require only a few minutes of mid-morning or mid-afternoon sun exposure.
 Be extra cautious in the middle of the day when UV levels are most intense.
-People with naturally very dark skin may need three to six times this amount.
+People with naturally very dark brown or black skin may need three to six times this amount.